 We encourage students to submit their projects' preliminary findings and outlines to sustainability@reslife.tamu.edu to receive feedback early in the process.
-There will be a pre-presentation feedback on these initial findings and work on March 3th for undergraduate teams and March 5th for graduate teams.
-Work presented will not factor into a team's final evaluation but instead provide a good opportunity for teams to gauge their progress and to make any necessary edits and updates.
+There will be a pre-presentation on these initial findings and work on March 2nd for undergraduate teams and March 4th for graduate teams.
+Work presented before the first round of presentations will not factor into a team's final evaluation but instead provides a good opportunity for teams to gauge their progress and to make any necessary edits and updates.